This book provides an innovative perspective to consider contemporary urban challenges through the lens of urban vacancy.

 Using international case studies from the Global North and Global South, it sheds important new light on the complexity of forces and processes shaping urban vacancy and its re-use, exploring these areas as both lived spaces and sites of political antagonism.
 It explores what has and hasn’t worked in re-purposing vacant sites and provides sustainable blueprints for future development.

-Cian O’Callaghan is Assistant Professor at the Department of Geography, School of Natural Sciences, at Trinity College Dublin, Ireland.
+Cian O’Callaghan is an Assistant Professor in the Department of Geography at Trinity College Dublin.

-Cesare Di Feliciantonio is Lecturer in Human Geography at the Department of Natural Sciences at Manchester Metropolitan University.
+Cesare Di Feliciantonio is a Lecturer in Human Geography at Manchester Metropolitan University.

 Introduction ~ Cian O’Callaghan and Cesare Di Feliciantonio

 Part 1 ~ Rethinking Ruination in the Post-Crisis Context

 Rem(a)inders of Loss: A Lacanian Approach to New Urban Ruins ~ Lucas Pohl